Carve long and hard this winter: explore some seriously long ski runs in the Alps.

 16-kilometre black run

-The Sarenne piste stretches from Pic Blanc at 3,330 metres to Alpe d'Huez at 1,860m.
+The Sarenne piste stretches from Pic Blanc at 3,330 metres to Alpe d’Huez at 1,860m.
 It consisits of two sections: initially a fairly steep series of pitches which can get a bit mogulled and then a long flatter section along the valley.
-It is primarily a black ski run, but you can avoid the really steep section at the top by skiing off from the Marmottes 3 bubble instead.
+It is primarily a black ski run, but this is a point of contention, some argue it should be a red.
+Furthermore, you can avoid the really steep section at the top by skiing off from the Marmottes 3 bubble instead.
 On a powder day, the run can take quite some time with waist-deep snow to wade through in the flatter section.

 11-kilometre red/black run